What are my rights?

 But federal human rights law applies to some workplaces, including those in federally-regulated industries (such as airlines and telecommunications providers).

 The guidance below focuses on your rights under BC’s human rights law.
 However, many of the same points apply to workers covered by the federal law.

 Find out what law applies

-The Canadian Human Rights Commission explains situations where federal human rights law applies.
+The Canadian Human Rights Commission explains what human rights law applies depending on your situation.

 “I’d been in the same position for three years, and was ready for a step up.
 I applied for a supervisor position.
 My employer told me that more responsibility would be ‘too much for a woman to handle.’
 I was shocked.
 It made me realize discrimination is still a real problem in some workplaces.”

 BC human rights law protects you from discrimination at work.
 An employer must not discriminate against you based on these parts of your identity:

 your race, colour, ancestry, or where you’re from

 your Indigenous identity